theozsnowman/finance-plugin-oscommerce/README.md

 5. Login into your admin page.
 While viewing the payment modules in admin you will see the "Finance Payment" module in the list.
 Click the **[Install]** button.

-6. You can set the configuration of this module in the Modules => Payment => Finance Payment.
+6. You can set the configuration of this module in the Modules => Payment => Finance Payment:

+    a) add the api key
+    b) Under "Set Order Status" set to "Delivered"

 7.To add options of finance plans for each product page, You have to edit few files.